aaronsaray/aaronsaray.com/resume.md

 ### Professional Experience

-**Senior Software Engineer at iMoneza, LLC.** I began working at iMoneza February, 2016. iMoneza helps support digital publications through the implementation of a micropayments based paywall.
-Primarily focus on javascript and PHP integrations of the core product.
-I also ushered in an Agile workflow and a scheduled code-review process.
+**Senior Software Engineer at Dealer Inspire.** I began working at Dealer Inspire October, 2016.
+Dealer Inspire provides a comprehensive suite of tools for automotive dealers.
+I'm responsible for an API backed by PHP using the Laravel framework.
+This application schedules, coordinates and integrates a single client's advertising budget and inventory system with Facebook Ads, Bing Ads and Google AdWords.

 **Previous experience includes** Small Shops United, LLC; 201 Creative, LLC; Liturgical Publications, Inc.; c21 Interactive/MarkForGov.com; Rogers POS; Delta Dental; Job Shouts; and EZ-Net.
 Work history beginning in 2001 is available upon request.